Battle of Mykolaiv

-The battle of Mykolaiv started on the night of 26 February 2022, as part of the southern Ukraine offensive during the 2022 Russian invasion of Ukraine.
-It ended in Russian forces being repulsed from the city in March, and by April all but a few of its surrounding villages were under Ukrainian control.
+The battle of Mykolaiv started on the night of 26 February 2022, as part of the southern Ukraine campaign during the Russian invasion of Ukraine.
+It ended with Russian forces being repulsed from the city in March, and by April all but a few of its surrounding villages were back under Ukrainian control.

 Mykolaiv is a strategically important shipbuilding and port city on the Black Sea and on 4 March was "seen as the next key stepping-stone for Russian forces on the road to Odesa."

-Prelude
+Background

+Mykolaiv's Kulbakyne military airbase, the headquarters of the 299th Tactical Aviation Brigade of the Ukrainian Air Force, was bombarded by Russian jets at approximately 05:00 on 24 February, as part of the initial Russian strikes on Ukrainian military bases in the early hours of the invasion.
+The bombing caused a large fire, but according to a spokesman for the brigade, there were no deaths or injuries.

+Dmytro Marchenko, who commanded the defense of the city, said that on 25 February there were no checkpoints, trenches, or patrols in Mykolaiv.
+Residents were in a state of panic regarding Russian troop movements in nearby Kherson, and a lack of communication among security forces led to friendly fire incidents.
+Units of the 79th Air Assault Brigade and 36th Marine Brigade, both headquartered in Mykolaiv, had only been ordered to prepare to defend their military bases but not the city itself.

+According to Marchenko, the Russian command sought to surround Mykolaiv in a manner similar to the siege of Mariupol.
+Over the course of the battle, he reportedly refused eight orders to blow up the Varvarivskyi Bridge over the Southern Bug River, which would have caused the city to become totally encircled.

+On 25 February, Russian helicopters attempted to land in the city, leading to a battle with Ukrainian fighters.
+Vitaliy Kim, the governor of Mykolaiv Oblast, ordered residents not to leave their homes.
+By the evening, Kim said the situation had "calmed down".
+The next day, the Territorial Defense Forces captured several Russian saboteurs who had been hiding in the basement of a residential building.

-During the afternoon hours of 26 February 2022, 12 Russian tanks managed to break through in Kakhovka on the Dnieper and began heading towards Mykolaiv.
-Vitaly Kim, the governor of Mykolaiv Oblast, stated that the city had five hours to prepare for encirclement and urged citizens to prepare barricades and volunteer to defend the city.
+During the afternoon hours of 26 February, a column of 12 Russian tanks began approaching Mykolaiv from the direction of Kakhovka.
+Kim stated that the city had five hours to prepare for encirclement and urged citizens to prepare barricades and volunteers to defend the city.
 Artillery and other arms had also been prepared.

 Battle

 First assault

-By around 18:52, tanks were in the outskirts of the city and the mayor ordered citizens to stay at home and as far away from windows as possible.
-Shortly after, troops entered the city and a battle on the Southern Buh erupted around ten minutes later.
-According to some reports, tanks "passed through the city".
-Russian forces had also taken over the Mykolaiv Zoo.